 Many sextortion perpetrators are from outside the U.S. with intricate networks of employees conning dozens of victims at one time.

 According to law enforcement, boys as young as 14 have been victims of Sextortion and the most common age range is between 21 and 30.

 Some perpetrators hook you in with a chat and then gain access to your computer and all your sensitive data and hold it for ransom.
 Reports of threats against family and friends are also common.

 There is also a new sextortion scam going around where people receive an email threatening to expose them and pornography on their computer, and shockingly it includes one of their real passwords, so victims are terrified.
+In this case check the person's identification via reverse email lookup.
 The thing is they don’t usually have any video to expose you with, but they do have your passwords.
 So you will need to address that problem but don’t worry about paying up for an idle threat.
 Hackers have admitted that many of the passwords are old can be purchased from the dark web.
 You can check this website to make sure your passwords have not been compromised - haveibeenpwned.com.

 Tragically a lot of male suicides are linked to sextortion.
 Women are also vulnerable to sextortion cons.

 Blackmailing is a form of extortion and is considered a felony in the United States subject to fines, jail time, probation and parole.
 Usually, the offender has to make restitution to his or her victim as part of their punishment.